Video action recognition for lane-change classification and prediction of surrounding vehicles: Introduction

 Finally, the most advanced automation systems to date are the Highway Chauffeur (HC) and the Highway Autopilot (HA), which includes the management of complex maneuvers such as deciding to change lanes to overtake, enter a slower lane or even exit the highway.
 HC is mostly considered as L3 and HA as L4\cite{ERTRAC2019}.

 In all previous systems, from the simple ACC to the most sophisticated HA, the most critical, and challenging, highway scenarios are the cut-in and cut-out ones, specially for high speeds.
 In the cut-in scenario, a car from one of the adjacent lanes merges into the lane just in front of the ego car.
 In the cut-out scenario, a car in front leaves the lane abruptly to avoid a slower vehicle, or even stopped, ahead.
 Since 2018, the performance of these assistance or chauffeur commercial systems operating under these two critical traffic scenarios is being tested by Euro NCAP \cite{EURONCAP2018}.
+Although there are abnormal behaviors that can also lead to critical situations on highways, and that are of interest to driving automation systems, such as sudden stops, abnormal trajectories or collisions, the amount of data available is still very limited to develop, validate and certify potential approaches.

-An alert driver will typically anticipate early cut-in and cut-out maneuvers using only visual cues, reduce speed accordingly or even change lanes through the use of the steering wheel.
+An alert driver will typically anticipate cut-in and cut-out maneuvers, even over long distances, using only visual cues, reduce speed accordingly, or even change lanes through the use of the steering wheel.
 An automated system must also be able to anticipate these situations at an early stage.
-To do so, it is necessary to endow new automated systems with the ability of predicting the motions of surrounding vehicles, such as lane-keeping and lane-change.
+To do so, it is necessary to endow new automated systems with the ability of predicting the motions of surrounding vehicles, such as lane-keeping and lane-change, and thus improving driving performance significantly in terms of safety, comfort, and even environmental sustainability \cite{Liu2021}, \cite{Llorca2021}.

 The first Lane Departure Warning (L0) or Lane Change/Lane Keeping Assist systems (L1) were designed to detect, or even predict, lane departure of the ego vehicle by combining visual cues (lane markings and lane texture) and vehicle-state information (CAN bus) \cite{McCall2006}.
 Although there is some ambiguity in the available literature, ego-vehicle lane change detection systems differ considerably from surrounding vehicle lane change detection systems.
 The requirements for sensors are very different, as are the applicable methodologies.
 For example, the pixel resolution available to detect the position of vehicles relative to their lane is much lower.
 Solutions require vehicle detection and tracking.
 Relative distance and speed measurements require radar or LiDAR type range sensors, and yet, uncertainty of the measurements is much more relevant.
 Vehicle-state information (e.g., accelerations), can only be accurately obtained via V2V communications \cite{Parra2019}.